-After partaking of a breakfast of bread, potatoes and coffee, the prison-ers are loaded into a wagon, promptly at 8 o'clock and hauled off to their work.
-A dinner of bread, meat, syrop and coffee is served at 12 o'clock hoen, and the "boys" have one hour in which to amuse themselves, recounting such other's experiences on the brake beam Their day's labor ends at 4 o'clock when they are returned to the city bastile.
-At present Ed.
-Murtle is the central figure in the "gang" and fur-nishes much amusement for his colaborers.
-The officers say that Murile takes more genuine interest in work than they themselves do, and if his suggestions are not carried out im-mediately and to the letter, he becomes than ever before.
-We are showing the largest and mplete in this sec- te country. showing a beautiful Bennets and Caps, Open from now till Christmas.
+JEWELRY.
+Our line of Jewelry this season is more complete than ever before.
+We are showing in standard makes only Ladles' and Gents' Watches and Watch Chains, Cuff and Colar Buttons, Studs and Breast Pins, Jew- eled Combs and Hair Pins, Finger Rings, Baby Pins.
+A beautiful line of silver and Ebony ware, and also an ele- gant line of genuine Dia- monds and Pearls in Rings, Sun Burst Pins and Brooch- es, Etc. No trouble to show them.
+HOLDDAY EXHIBITION AT Z. C. M. I. Open from now till Christmas.
 The Children will be delighted-and so will the older folks.
-It will cost yon ething for Baby. nfants' Wear we can ery requirement, our eing the largest and complete in this sec- the country. the showing a beautiful f Bonnets and Caps, Moccasins in all colors ices, as also a full as- nt of Knit Bootles and es.
-Hose to match.
-COME, BRING THE CHILDREN TO THE GREAT showing in standard makes only Ladies' and Gents' Watches and Watch Chains, Cuff and Colar Buttons, Studs and Breast Pins, Jew- eled Combs and Hair Pins, Finger Rings, Baby Pins.
-A beautiful line of silver and Ebony ware, and also an eleas also a full as- t Knit Booties and Hose to match.
-But Store has been fitted up for a Holiday Display.
-The most beautiful creations of the world's most skilful workers are gathered here, to please the eye and gladden the soul.
-They have been beautifully arranged to make a workers are gathered here, to please the eye and gladden the soul.
-They have been beautifully arranged to make a Open from now till Christmas.
+It will cost you nothing, but will be money in your pocket if you want to buy, for we have the best goods in the city, at the lowest prices.
+Our vast store has been fitted up for a Holiday Display.
+The most beantiful creations of the world's most skilful workers are gathered here, to please the eye and gladden the soul.
+They have been beautifully arranged to make a most delightful scene for public inspection.
+We shall not attempt to describe the picture in detail.
+We want the children to come and see for themselves.
+All are welcome.
+Note our elegant windows in passing.
+Music every afternoon.
+Open from now till Christmas.
 The Children will be delighted-and so will the older folks.
 It will cost you nothing, but will be money in your pocket if you want to buy, for we have the best goods in the city, at the lowest prices.
 Our vast store has been fitted up for a Holiday Display.
 The most beautiful creations of the world's most skilful workers are gathered here, to please the eye and gladden the soul.
 They have been beautifully arranged to make a most delightful scene for public inspection.
 We shall not attempt to describe the picture in detail.
 We want the